Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The little GEORGIOS BROUFAS II seen arriving in Piraeus, shortly before performing my trip with her.

 From a personal point of view, this trip marked my second-ever visit to the island of Salamina.
 The first one had been done 18 years prior, back in 2000, just a few days before my sister was born.
-Therefore, as I was just 17 months old back then, I do not have much memories about my first time in the historic island.
+Therefore, as I was just 17 months old back then, I do not have much memories about my first time in this historic Greek island.
 Whether I went there by boat from Piraeus back then is uncertain, but this trip on 3 July 2018 was the first one that I would remember.
 It was certainly my first trip with the GEORGIOS BROUFAS II and with a ship owned by Broufas Vessels.

 I arrived in Piraeus just a few minutes before 14:00.
 There, I spotted several ships, including the BLUE GALAXY of Blue Star Ferries, which operates on the Piraeus-Chania line.